cjw612/Customer_Clustering_Business_Report/README.md

     This project aims to compile a business analysis report through segmentation analysis of an online retail dataset.
 This project first deploys classical EDA methods to provide an overview of the dataset.
 Subsequently, RFM (Recency, Frequency, Monetary) indexes are created, which perform as the features used for segmentation.
 In addition, cancelation rate and customer activity indexes are also created to provide additional information on consumer characteristics.
 A  business analysis report aimed at providing next-step suggestions is derived from the results of segmentation analysis.

 - ### Data Source
-  The dataset used for this analysis is the **"Oline Retail" Dataset (retail.xlsx)** dataset created by Daqing Chen and downloaded from the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/352/online+retail).
+  The dataset used for this analysis is the **"Oline Retail" Dataset (retail.xlsx)** dataset, containing transaction data from 01/12/2010 to 09/12/2011 of a UK-based online retail.
+This data set is created by Daqing Chen and downloaded from the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/352/online+retail).

 - ### Data Structure
   This dataset contains 541,909 entries, with a grain of one transaction per item per customer, and eight columns, with each column representing features related to that particular news entry.
 A snapshot of the dataset is depicted in the following table.